Take the first step to receiving an ICAN service dog.

 If we think you’re a good fit for an ICAN service dog, we’ll put you on our waitlist!
 As soon as we’ve approved your application, we’ll start working to find a dog to fit your needs.

-Please note: The wait time from application to being matched with a service dog can be one to three years; those who apply for an autism assistance dog might wait three to five years.
+Please note: The wait time from application to being matched with a service dog can be one to three years.

 Meet your service dog.